blechdavier/merits-arm-control/README.md

 Install Ubuntu

-1. Download an Ubuntu ISO from the [official website](https://releases.ubuntu.com/) and flash the image to a USB drive.
-I'm using 24.04 LTS as my host.
+1. Download an Ubuntu 20.04 ISO from the [official website](https://releases.ubuntu.com/) and flash the image to a USB drive.
 2. Boot from the USB drive and follow the onscreen instructions.
    - **Be careful not to overwrite anyone else's partitions if installing on a lab computer.**
    - Select "Install third-party software for graphics and Wi-fi hardware and additional media formats" when installing.